 An LPN is a person who has earned a nursing degree or certificate from an accredited LPN nursing program or technical college, passed the National Council Licensure Examination for Practical Nurses (NCLEX-PN) administered by the National Council of State Boards of Nursing (NCSBN), and who has fulfilled the licensing requirements mandated by their state’s nursing commission.

 LPNs work under the supervision of a RN or physician.
 Becoming an LPN takes less time than a RN and many LPNs return to school to become RNs.

 Annual Salary Range in WA State: $42k-$63k

 An RN has accomplished these three things:

-You can start your nursing career by earning a nursing diploma or associate degree from an approved two-year or technical college, then go on to an RN to BSN program to obtain your BSN.
+You can start your nursing career by earning a nursing degree or associate degree from an approved two-year or technical college nursing program, then go on to an RN to BSN program to obtain your BSN.

 RNs with BSN degrees have received more preparation to care for an increasingly complex patient population and generally have more job opportunities and earning potential.